lvladikov/web-file-manager/README.md

 - **Panel Usage and Information**: At the bottom of each panel, useful information is displayed.
 This includes the total disk space and available free space for the current drive/partition, a summary of selected items, and the ability to swap panels.
 Hovering over the selected items text reveals a tooltip with a detailed breakdown of selected files and folders, their combined size, and a hint on how to calculate full folder sizes if applicable.
 You can quickly swap the content of the two panels using <kbd>Cmd/Ctrl + U</kbd>.

+- **Real-time Folder Monitoring**: The application automatically monitors the directories shown in both panels for any changes made outside of the app.
+If you create, delete, or rename a file or folder in one of the visible directories using another program (like your operating system's file explorer), the panel will automatically refresh to reflect these changes in real-time.

 - **Navigation & Selection**: Navigate using mouse (double-click to enter folder/open file) or keyboard (<kbd>ArrowUp</kbd>/<kbd>Down</kbd>, <kbd>Enter</kbd>, <kbd>Backspace</kbd>, <kbd>Home</kbd>, <kbd>End</kbd>, <kbd>PageUp</kbd>/<kbd>PageDown</kbd>).

   - **Selection**: Click to select. <kbd>Cmd/Ctrl + click</kbd> to add/remove. <kbd>Shift + click</kbd> to select a range.